rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 >**Expertise**

->We manage one of the world&rsquo;s largest OpenStack powered clouds, are #1 in all-time code contributions to the OpenStack project and offer an extensive OpenStack training curriculum.
+>We manage one of the world's largest OpenStack powered clouds, are #1 in all-time code contributions to the OpenStack project and offer an extensive OpenStack training curriculum.

 >**Hybrid**